Thinkerious/Hogwarts-House-Quiz/README.md

 # Hogwarts-House-Quiz
 This is a basic JavaScript project.
 The user is given a series of 10 questions which they can response to with a, b, c, or d.
 Based on their responses, they will be sorted into one of the houses of Hogwarts.
 They will also receive the percent chance they had of being sorted into each of the houses at the end of the program, as well.

-main.js - the main JavaScript file with the primary code for the project index.html - the HTML code and formatting for the visual aspect and live running of the project hogwarts logo.png - the image referenced in index.html